Calabria History Travel Guide

-After the advent of the Neapolitan Republic in 1799, the region witnessed a series of revolts of the peasants against the local bourgeoisie who succeeded the barons and were controlling the agricultural funds.
+After the advent of the Neapolitan Republic in 1799, the region witnessed a series of peasant revolts against the local bourgeoisie who succeeded the barons and controlled the agricultural funds.
 Following the revolts and after the abolition of the feudal regime in 1806, the conditions of the rural population improved a bit.

 However, after only a few years, due to the lack of infrastructures and capital, small properties were absorbed by larger estates.
 This led to further revolts between 1820 and 1821, with serious consequences over Catanzaro.

 The region played an almost insignificant role in the Risorgimento movement.
-Among the few emblematic contributions of Calabria to the events are the revolutionary attempt of the Bandiera brothers, and also the violent regurgitation of the brigandage phenomenon after the unification of Italy.
+Among the emblematic contributions of Calabria to the events are the revolutionary attempt of the Bandiera brothers, and also the violent brigandage phenomenon after the unification of Italy.

 The growth of the agricultural production in the early years after the unification was not sufficient to sustain a growing population.
 As a result, the region experienced a new wave of massive emigration that lasted from 1875 until 1928, when the fascist regime drastically impeded the flow of people.

-Substantially damaged by the Second World War, Calabria saw the start of new conflicts for the land from 1943.
-Crotone gained control over the region but in 1950, the reality in Calabria was profoundly transformed by the intervention of Cassa per il Mezzogiorno that majorly affected the agricultural sector.
+Substantially damaged by World War II, Calabria saw the start of new conflicts for the land in 1943.
+Starting in 1950, the reality in Calabria was profoundly transformed by the intervention of Cassa per il Mezzogiorno, a government initiative that majorly affected the agricultural sector.